epiverse-connect/epiverse-map/design/design.md

   - the package description
   - a link to the documentation website (if it exists)
   - a link to the GitHub repository (if it exists)
+- provide a scientifically informative overview of the ecosystem (package grouped by typical user, epidemiology subdomain, etc.)

 ## Architecture